LivePersonInc/knowledge-center-archive/pages/documents/Messaging Channels/Connectors/whatsapp-business.md

 * **Free and easy to use** — WhatsApp is free to use and works on Wi-Fi or cellular data for added accessibility.
 * **Enhanced security** — End-to-end encryption provides an additional layer of security, giving consumers added peace of mind.

+[Click here](messaging-channels-messaging-channels-capabilities-comparison.html) to see which capabilities are supported for WhatsApp Business.

 ## How conversations start

 ### IVR deflection: